 Equine Assisted Therapy

-Occupational therapy sessions are conducted by a licensed Occupational Therapist with specific training on how to safely incorporate the movement of the horse.
+Occupational therapy sessions are conducted by a licensed Occupational Therapist who incorporates the barn environment.
 The goal of therapy sessions is to improve neurological functioning in cognition, body movement, organization, and attention levels to improve function in all environments.
-Horses provide a rhythmic 3D pattern of movement that is used in an intentional manner to enhance responses to therapy.

 How do I decide which is right for my child?